Kapparot

 Awards and exhibitions:

-2023: Solo exhibition under the patronage of the Embassy of Israel in Czech Republic.
+2023 Exhibited under the patronage of the Embassy of Israel in Czech Republic.
 “Beseder” Gallery, Prague